Nursing (Adult) BN (Hons)

 - 104 points from 3 A levels, or equivalent, to include 32 points from a Science subject.

-All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.
+- All shortlisted applicants will need to attend an interview.
+Applicants must pass Enhanced Disclosure and Barring Service (DBS) and Occupational Health checks before starting the course.

 Tuition fees (September 2019 start)